ozdemirburak/laravel-9-simple-cms/README.md

     $ php artisan cms:initialize --seed

-Install node and npm following one of the techniques explained within this [link](https://gist.github.com/isaacs/579814) to create and compile the assets of the application.
+Install node and npm following one of the techniques explained in this [link](https://gist.github.com/isaacs/579814) to create and compile the assets of the application.